-When clicking on a file, a contextual window is opened on the right side of the Cloud dialog showing a bigger preview and more details about the file, such as how many people are currently collaborating, how many comments and the status of the Review process.
+When clicking on a file, a contextual window is opened on the right side of the Cloud dialog showing a bigger preview and more details about the file, such as if this file is currently being shared or not, how many people are collaborating, how many comments it has and the status of the Review process.

-You can reach the same options, plus Rename and Paste, via dropdown(2) by clicking on the three-dots icon(1) on the top-right of the thumbnail.
+Contextual options for each file are available in a dropdown(2) by clicking on the three-dots icon(1) on the top-right of the thumbnails.

 If you just created your account or still haven’t saved any files to your Cloud, it still won’t be empty: Gravit Designer offers a selection of Example files that you can explore and get to better know the app.